Editor’s note: This article is being updated as more information is available.

 If you build it, will they come?

-Ultimately, the effort will be a fascinating test case in the power of nostalgia.
+Ultimately, the effort will be a fascinating test case of the power of nostalgia.

 But until the doors open and we see how things go, we’re left to speculate.